Applying to Medical School

 Why Applicants are Rejected from Medical School

-Applying and getting accepted into medical school is a rigorous process.
-There is no “guarantee” that any applicant will get accepted.
+Applying to and getting accepted into medical school is a rigorous process.
+There is no guarantee that any applicant will get accepted.
 If you are thinking of applying or re-applying here are the top 5 reasons why applicants are rejected from medical school.

 Getting into a US allopathic (MD) medical school is not easy.
-Out of 45,266 applicants in 2012, only 19,517 (43%) were accepted into at least one medical school.
+Out of 55,188 applicants in the 2022-2023 application cycle, only 22,712 (42%) were accepted into at least one medical school.
 Therefore, if you have already applied to medical schools but have been rejected, there is no reason to be ashamed.
-More than 50% of applicants are in the same boat as you are.

 1. A combination of subpar grades and/or MCAT score and poor choice of schools